przemektmalon/VulkanDevUtility/README.md

 # Tests

 Tests are not built by default.
-Set -DBUILD_TESTS=ON to enable them
+Set -DVDU_BUILD_TESTS=ON to enable them

 - Mandelbrot
 -- Renders the Mandelbrot set through compute shaders